Benjru/SCFF-BNW/frontend/README.md

 ***************************************************************************             INFO                 ******************************************************************

 A lot has changed in the frontend from MS2, since React uses Components to render its view.
-Additionally, the abstract ActionBody class is implemented by every other class in the actionRequests folder, in order to eliminate a large switch statement that was being used to build a request body depending on a given action.
+We were not really specifying these components in our UML previously.
+Additionally, the abstract ActionBody class was created and implemented by every other class in the actionRequests folder (all new), in order to eliminate a large switch statement that was being used to build a request body depending on a given action.
 (More on this in FrontendGameStateController section).

 The frontend is written in Javascript, using the React library.